denebeim/configvm/journal.md

 1. --try running the playbook locally--
 1. repeat the above except using awx

-wow, that took awhile, but the common ansible runner once I got it running worked flawlessly
+wow, that took awhile, but the local ansible runner once I got it running worked flawlessly.
+AWX is more problematical.

 It's taking me awhile to get awx to run a new inventory.
 I don't want to do the old one because of so many machines, I just want one that's clean.
 Unfortunately I don't think I know or rather remember how to make a new inventory and use it on an arbitrary system running an arbitrary job.  awx. is, as always confusing as fuck to me.
+Actually, not too bad if you do it by hand.
+AWX...  probably more trouble than it's worth for something I'm only doing once.

 I've got the proxmox backup server (pbs) installed, it was pretty straight forward since it's almost like proxmox.
 The only thing that confused me is that 'backing store' means where the place you want to do your backups is mounted.
 Right now that's h2gt2g which is kinda useless.  but I've mounted in the fstab 192.168.42.7:/volume1/pbs to /mnt/h2gt2g